Extensions of realizable Hamiltonian and complexity one GKM$_4$ graphs: Graphs, connections, invariant functions

 \end{enumerate} \end{defn} \begin{rem} Often, in the definition of an abstract GKM graph, the connection is not assumed to be part of the structure; instead, it is only assumed that there exists a connection that is compatible with a given axial function.
 See for instance~\cite{gu-za-01}.
 For the results of this note it is natural to fix also the connection, as we are concerned with extension problems with respect to a given connection, see Definition \ref{def:ext} below. \end{rem}

-We will need to keep track of the signs $\varepsilon$ and the integer coefficients in the above congruence relation.
+We will need to keep track of the signs $\varepsilon$ and the integer coefficients in the above congruence relations.
 To this end we fix, for easier bookkeeping, an arbitrary global lift